TensAIR: Real-Time Training of Neural Networks from Data-streams: Experiments Discussion

 \subsection{Speed-up Analysis}

 Next, we explore the performance of TensAIR under increasing levels of distribution and with respect to varying mini-batch sizes over both Word2Vec and CIFAR-10.
 This experiment is also deployed on up to 64 ranks (16 nodes) and up to 4 GPUs (1 node).
 We observe in Figure \ref{fig:Speedup} that TensAIR achieves a {\em nearly-linear scale-out} under most of our settings.

 In most cases, TensAIR achieves a better speedup when training with smaller mini-batches.
-This difference is because the mini-batch size is inversely proportional to the training time.
-Hence, the smaller the training time, the bigger is the fraction of the computation that is not distributed.
+This difference is because, differently than the gradient calculation, the gradient application is not distributed and, with smaller mini-batches, more gradients are applied per epoch.
 Thus, models with expensive gradient computations will have a better scale-out performance.
+Nevertheless, when gradient calculation is not the bottleneck of the dataflow, one can reduce the computational impact of the gradients application and the network impact of their broadcasts by simply increasing {\em maxBuffer}.
+For instance, by increasing {\em maxBuffer} in $n$ times, the network complexity and the computational impact of the gradients applications are also expected to be reduce in $n$ times.